thohui/reso-dns/README.md

 > **Work in progress:** expect breaking changes and missing features.

-A fast, self hosted DNS resolver with a web UI.
+A fast, self-hosted DNS resolver with a web UI.
 Supports forwarding over UDP and TCP, with query caching and domain blocking.

 ---